wso2/docs-is/en/identity-server/5.9.0/docs/administer/identity-related-tables.md

     -   If you specify
         `           org.wso2.carbon.identity.mgt.store.UserStoreBasedIdentityDataStore          `
         for the `           Identity.Mgt.User.Data.Store          ` property
-        which is the default store, it will use the same userstore where the user resides for storing these special attributes.
+        which is the default store, it will use the same user store where the user resides for storing these special attributes.

     -   If you specify
         `           org.wso2.carbon.identity.mgt.store.JDBCIdentityDataStore          `
         for the `           Identity.Mgt.User.Data.Store          `
-        property, it will not use the user's userstore and will instead use WSO2 Identity Server's internal JDBC database to store those claims.
+        property, it will not use the user's user store and will instead use Identity Server's internal JDBC database to store those claims.